spiceai/docs/spiceaidocs/docs/components/data-accelerators/data-refresh.md

 The policy is set using the [`acceleration.retention_check_enabled`](/reference/spicepod/datasets#accelerationretention_check_enabled), [`acceleration.retention_period`](/reference/spicepod/datasets#accelerationretention_period) and [`acceleration.retention_check_interval`](/reference/spicepod/datasets#accelerationretention_check_interval) parameters, along with the [`time_column`](/reference/spicepod/datasets#time_column) and [`time_format`](/reference/spicepod/datasets#time_format) dataset parameters.

 ## Refresh Jitter

-Accelerated datasets can be configured to add a random jitter to the refresh interval.
-This can be useful to avoid a thundering herd problem where multiple datasets are refreshed at the same time.
-The jitter is added or subtracted from the refresh interval and is between 0 and `refresh_jitter_max`.
+Accelerated datasets can include a random jitter in the refresh interval to prevent the [Thundering herd problem](https://en.wikipedia.org/wiki/Thundering_herd_problem), where multiple datasets refresh simultaneously.
+The jitter, ranging from `0` to `refresh_jitter_max`, is randomly added or subtracted from the refresh interval.

+Refresh Jitter applies on the first dataset load, so on a restart of multiple similarily configured Spice instances at once, on restart they will load with jitter of 0 to `refresh_jitter_max`.

 Example: